Our Case Studies

 St. James Church

-Brief Decription Of Location: 800 Person Church, Dedicated in 1845, First Methodist Church is located in historic uptown Kingston.
+Brief Description Of Location: 800 Person Church, Dedicated in 1845, First Methodist Church is located in historic uptown Kingston.

 The Challenge: Provide a sound system that will better serve the parishoners as well as accommodate live musical accompaniment.
 Increase the sound qualilty and intelligability of both spoken word and song (with music).
 The current system can’t be understood because of room acoustics and speaker placement.